-After you have set your new password, the web server displays the main page.
+After authentication, the web server displays the main page.

 UNAUTHORIZED DATA ACCESS

 - Do not expose the device or device network to public networks and the Internet as much as possible. - Immediately change the default password to a new secure password. - Do not distribute passwords to unauthorized or otherwise unqualified personnel. - Restrict access to unauthorized personnel. - Use additional security layers like VPN for remote access and install firewall mechanisms. - Validate the effectiveness of these measurements regularly and frequently.